-To populate a Custom layer, click "Custom" and choose one of the eight Custom layer buttons (right).
+To populate a Custom layer, click "Custom."
+Choose one of the eight Custom layer buttons.

-- Use the drop-down menu at the top of a channel strip to open the custom assignment menu.
-Select the assignment. - Click and drag on the channel to rearrange the channel strips. - If a channel strip is already populated, ctrl+click on the channel name (or use the arrow on the top-rightr of the strip) to access the Custom layer menu. - Double-click on a Custom layer page button to change its name.
+- Use the drop-down menu at the top of a channel strip to assign a channel to the strip. - Click and drag on the channel name at the top of a strip to re-arrange the channel strips. - Ctrl+click to access the Custom layer menu from a populated strip.

-Other items in the drop-down menu
+Other items in the drop-down menu: